MoceanAPI/monday-two-way/README.md

 11. **How do I go about obtaining or purchasing a number in the US/Canada?**

-a) Complete the number registration form available here. (link them to download the form)
+a) Complete the number registration form available [here](https://docs.google.com/document/d/1I37LP5jF4fnpno9FUcvcQ0p06oGtOqhZ/edit)

 b) Proceed with the payment.